rl-institut/super-repo/CONTRIBUTING.md

 **type**

-* master / main / stable - includes the current stable version
+* main / stable / (master) - includes the current stable version
 * develop - includes all current developments
 * feature - includes the feature that will be implemented
 * hotfix - includes small improvements before an release, should be branched from a release branch